Program to find length of longest anagram subsequence in Python

 Using collections.Counter Class

 The Counter class from the collections module in Python is used for counting how many times each character appears in a string.
-To build the longest palindrome using the characters from the string, we have to use all even-count characters and if available, one character with an odd count placed in the middle.
+To build the longest palindrome using the characters from the string, we use all even-count characters and if available, one character with an odd count placed in the middle.

 from collections import Counter